use-ink/ink/MONTHLY_UPDATE.md

 contracts.

 Some notable updates in this release include:
-- Support for uploading and calling contracts on a chain with `pallet-contracts`
+- Support for uploading and calling contracts on a chain with `pallet-contracts`.
-- Linting rules for ink! contracts, giving developers warnings about common errors
+- Linting rules for ink! contracts, giving developers warnings about common errors.

 ### Delegate Call
 Another update worth pointing out is the addition of `delegate_call`.
 What this allows is